mjrgh/DCSExplorer/README.md

 which documents what I learned in the course of this project, is probably the only source of information on DCS internals.

-Up until now, very little information has been published on the DCS format.
+Very little information was previously published on the DCS format.
 That shouldn't be entirely surprising, given that it's a proprietary format that was only ever used in embedded systems for a niche industry that mostly disappeared over 20 years ago.
 And yet, living as we do in the age of total information awareness, I'm always shocked and amazed when I encounter *any* subject, no matter how obscure, that isn't exhaustively documented somewhere on the Web.
+Especially when it's something at the intersection of technology and popular art.
 DCS seems to be of those rare subjects that time forgot.
 In all of the Web, there are only a few mentions of the technology, and those few mentions are really skimpy.
 There's a skeletal [Wikipedia page](https://en.wikipedia.org/wiki/Digital_Compression_System),